gitaroktato/healthcheck-patterns/article.md

 ## Traffic shaping
+Now, with deep health checks a workload will be assigned to a service only if its dependencies proven to be acceissible.
+For aggregates with multiple upstream dependencies, this means an all-or-nothing approach, which might be too restrictive.
+For services with just a database connection this only means additional pool validation.

-## TODO connection pool issues.
+## Connection pool issues
+What should we do in the case, when database dependency becomes inaccessible?
 Shoud the service report itself as healthy or unheatlhy?
 This can indicate at least two different problems: Either the connection pool experiencing hard times or the database has some issues.
-In the later case most probably other instances will also report themselves as unhealthy...

-## TODO!!! > Health checks are essential!!!
-Hahaha
+In the latter case most probably other instances will also report themselves as unhealthy and the load balancer can just go ahead and remove every instance from the fleet.
+In practice, usually they keep a certain traffic still flowing through, because simply it just does not make sense to totally stop serving requests.
+This can avoid a possible health-check related bug causing production outage.
+You should visit your load-balancing setting and set the upper limit of instances which can be removed.

+## Deep health checks and other fault-tolerant patterns - Probing
+How should I keep my circuit breaker configuration in-sync with my health-check implementations?
+If my application offers stale data from local cache when the real one is not available, shoud I report the application healthy or unhealthy?
+I say, that these are the limitations of deep health-checks which cannot be solved so easily.
+The most convenient way of reducing your health check false positives is by sending a synthetic request every time it's queried.
+If you're reading a user from database, add a synthetic user and read real data.
+If you're writing to a Kafka topic, send a message with a value that will allow consumers to distinguish synthetic messages from real ones.

+The drawback is that you need to filter out the snythetic traffing in your monitoring infrastructure.
+Also it can produce more overhead than usual healtcheck operations.

+### Implementing probing
+The only way you can mess up the implementation if the excution path of probing is different from the real one.
+Let's assume you're not calling through the same controller you use for busines operations and someone implements circuit breaking logic in that place.
+Your healt check won't pass through your circuit breaker logic.

+- If your load balancer allows setting a specifi payload of the health check you can call the real controller direclty.
+- Otherwise you have to create the synthetic payload and forward your request to the original controller.

+In my [implementation][probing-custom-health] I chose to inject the controller and just include the result without any further interpretation in the heatlh-check class.
+It should be as simple as possible.

+If you're using Spring you can even use the [`forward:`][spring-forward] prefix to simplify the implementation even further.

+# Passive health checking
+How can we take this to the next level?
+Well, simply said there's no need to double check things that are already happening: Why don't we use the existing request flow to our aid and use its results to determine service health.

 # Summary
 Health checks are just one aspect of fault tolerance
 - Introduce alerts one layer below

+## Probing and passive health-checks
+- memory leaks
+- thread leaks
+- bugs
+- config issue
+- deadlocks

 ## Maturity level
 Shallow or deep -> probing -> passive